 - Kidney failure

-Experts don't know what causes prostate cancer.
+Experts do not know what causes prostate cancer.
 Several things, including genes, diet, ethnicity, hormones, and your environment, may play a part.

 Some studies have shown a link between a high-fat diet and higher testosterone levels.
 Testosterone stimulates growth of the prostate.
 Some doctors think that testosterone replacement therapy might make existing prostate cancer grow faster, and men who use testosterone therapy may be more likely to get prostate cancer than those with lower levels of the hormone.

-Genes may come into play because prostate cancer tends to happen in men who are related to one another (see "Risk Factors" section).
+Genes may come into play because prostate cancer tends to happen in men who are related to one another.
 In addition, researchers have found a gene that is associated with 30% of family-related prostate cancers.

 Asian men tend to have a lower rate of prostate cancer, while African-American men have one of the highest rates in the world.